AhmadHoghooghi/my-tries/containers/docs/spark/06-resource-allocation.md

+# Resources
 Note: consider that resource allocation is referenced by `scheduling` in these documents.
 If you wnat to understand `scheduler` in this terminology consider that in these concepts, things like Mesos, Yarn and K8s are mentioned as scheduler.

 Review basic concepts again from: